Frankenstein all'italiana – Prendimi, straziami, che brucio de passion!

 Frankenstein all'italiana – Prendimi, straziami, che brucio de passion!
-(Frankenstein Italian Style – Take Me, Torture Me, as I am Burning with Passion!) is an Italian film directed by Armando Crispino.
+(Frankenstein Italian Style – Take Me, Torture Me, as I am Burning with Passion!) is a 1975 Italian comedy horror film, directed by Armando Crispino.

+In the film, Victor Frankenstein retires to his castle with his new wife.
+But both Frankenstein's monster and Frankenstein's assistant are sexually attracted to Victor's wife.

 Plot

 Dr. Victor Frankenstein creates a monster to show his scientific theories, but soon leaves him.
 So the scientist tries to rebuild his life by getting married with Janet, and retires to his castle with Igor.
 However, the monster comes back to haunt Frankenstein, and soon Victor finds out that the monster has a ferocious sexual attraction to Janet.
 Frankenstein then calls Igor to readjust the monster, but Igor also takes advantage of Janet...